 As the Korean peacemakers have been seeking an end to the Korean War for decades, they have increasingly come to see the US government as the primary party with the ability and the responsibility to move the situation toward one of peaceful dialogue.
 To that end, we have created an online petition hosted by Change.org.
 Click on the button below to add your name:

 Delivering petition signatures to the US government is good, but we also recognize that this is not enough.
 We will drastically increase the likelihood of our campaign being heard if each of you takes the effort to also send a personal message to the responsible lawmakers in the US, by letter, phone, email (electronic comments), or by postcard.
-We have prepared contact information and a sample message that you may use if you like.
+For those in the US, phones might be even better!
+We have prepared contact information and a sample message that you may use if you like as the content of your letter or a script for your call.
 Feel free to edit it to make it more personal to you!
 As we are a church organization we suggested the identification of “Christian,” but you may identify yourself in whatever way you feel comfortable [Christian/humanist/peace activist/veteran/German citizen etc.].